·

 1. Sign up.

-2. Pick **Software development** mode at onboarding (or switch to it later from Settings).
+2. Pick **Plain notes** mode at onboarding (or switch to it later from Settings).

 3. A 14-day trial API key lands in your inbox.

-4. Set `FJOTS_TOKEN` in your shell or `.env`, copy the curl above, change the filename to one you own.
+4. Set `FRESHJOTS_TOKEN` in your shell or `.env`, copy the curl above, change the filename to one you own.

 Three lines, in your language.
 One note, append-only.
 The rest is up to you.